 The Step by Step Guide to Video Editing

 The basic video editing techniques are the same in all video editing suites.
-In this guide, we are going to show you how to edit videos in Wondershare Filmora, but you can apply the skills you will learn here in other video editing programs.
-If you don't have Wondershare Filmora installed on your computer, you click the button below to download the software.
+In this guide, we are going to show you how to edit videos in Filmora, but you can apply the skills you will learn here in other video editing programs.
+If you don't have Wondershare Filmora installed on your computer, you click the button below to download the trial version of the software .

 Double-click on Filmora's desktop icon, whenever you are ready to start working on a new video.
-The software's welcome screen will appear on the screen asking you which editing mode you want to use for the new project.
+The software's welcome screen will appear on the screen asking you to create a new project or open project .
+Besides that, you can choose the aspect ratio here to save time in editing.

 2. Create a new project and import the footage

-Head over to the File menu and click on the New Project option, and select the aspect ratio the final cut your video will have.
-You will be able to choose between four different options, including the standard 16:9 or 4:3 aspect ratios, but also less common 9:16 aspect ratio for vertically oriented videos as well as the 1:1 aspect ratio for square-shaped videos.
+Head over to the File menu and click on the Project Settings option, and select the aspect ratio the final cut your video will have.
+You will be able to choose between several different options, including the standard 16:9 or 4:3 aspect ratios, but also less common 9:16 aspect ratio for vertically oriented videos as well as the 1:1 aspect ratio for square-shaped videos.
+You can also custom the aspect ratio per your need.

 Filmora, as well as all other video editing software we mentioned in this guide support nearly all types of video files, from videos captured with Smartphones and webcams to footage the was recorded with professional video making equipment.